BoraxParth/BASICS-AND-GETTING-STARTED/Experiment-10_Readme.md

 # Basics-of-C++
-This repository contains experiments 9, 10 which are related to the pointers in C++.
+This repository contains experiment 10 which is related to the pointers in C++.

 # Pointers
-# EXPERIMENT 9:
 ## Aim:
 To study and implement call by value and call by reference.
 ## Theory: